 I am also an enormous advocate for the health benefits of hydrotherapy and take an aromatic bath once (sometimes twice) a day.
 The warm water increases the skin absorption of the essential oils.
-Adding epsoms salt provides another element of soothing and restoration.
-To avoid potential skin irritation, blend the oils in coconut oil or other carrier before adding to the bath.
+Adding Epsom salt provides another element of soothing and restoration.
+To avoid potential skin irritation, blend the oils in coconut oil or another carrier before adding them to the bath.
 Generally speaking, 7-10 drops of an essential oil or synergy is effective for your aromatic bath.

 The concept of synergy is paramount in essential oil blending.
-It is where the sum of the parts or ingredients are more effective than the singular aspect, or isolate.
+It is where the sum of the parts or ingredients is more effective than the singular aspect, or isolate.
 This concept has evolved from my perspective and practice over time.
-In a synergy, each plant or essential oil lends its energetic configuration, medicine, and “quintessence” until all ingredients sing in unison and in harmony.

 Ethos: Are there any multipurpose essential oils?
 If so, which ones?

 AW: Yes indeed, in essence, all essential oils are multipurpose in nature.
 I find this to be a wonderful affirmation from Mother Nature herself on the incredible versatility of healing potential found within each and every plant.
 Here is a list of 4 essential oils for every home “aromatic arsenal ” with a few blends to tantalize your DIY, and impress your family and friends with your essential oil savvy.
 Making your own medicine is an incredibly fulfilling experience.